-India being a secular country, a lot of festivals take place around the year.
-One of such festivals that is celebrated in India with much pomp and glory is the Baisakhi.
-So if you are asked to give a speech on Baisakhi, what would you say?
+One of the festivals that is celebrated in India with much pomp and glory is the Baisakhi.
 This article will give you all the relevant key points that one can include in their short speech about Baisakhi.
-Let’s have a look at them.

 Most of you might have heard about Baisakhi or Vaisakhi but might not know much about it.
-Through this speech, you’ll get to know why Baisakhi holds a special place among the people who celebrate it.
-So let’s start by talking about what Baisakhi is.
-Most of us have the idea that Baisakhi is a harvest festival.
-But apart from being a harvest festival, Baisakhi holds a lot of other importance.
+Most of us have the idea that Baisakhi is a harvest festival, but apart from being a harvest festival, Baisakhi is considered important for a few other reasons.
 This festival is celebrated to commemorate the foundation of Guru Gobind Singh’s Khalsa group.
 This occasion is celebrated in the month of Baisakh, i.e. months of April/May.
 Generally, Baisakhi is celebrated on 13th or 14th April every year.
 This is the time when farmers harvest their Rabi crops after the harsh winter.

 Frequently Asked Questions on Baisakhi Speech